t2trg/t2trg-amplification-attacks/draft-irtf-t2trg-amplification-attacks.md

 ## Amplification Attacks using Observe

-As a single request can result in multiple responses from the server, amplification factors can be very large when observe {{RFC7641}} is used.
+Amplification factors can be significantly worse when combined with observe {{RFC7641}}.
+As a single request can result in multiple responses from the server, the amplification factors can be very large.

 An amplification attack using observe is illustrated in
 {{ampmulti_obs}}.
 If each notification response is c times larger than the registration